- Chart

 Overview

-The VictoryShares USAA Core Short-Term Bond ETF (USTB) seeks to provide current income while maintaining liquidity and preserving capital by investing in a diversified portfolio of high-quality, short-term U.S. dollar-denominated fixed income securities.
+The VictoryShares USAA Core Short-Term Bond ETF (USTB) seeks to provide current income while maintaining liquidity and capital preservation.
+It primarily invests in investment-grade, U.S. dollar-denominated, fixed-income securities with a focus on short-term maturities.

 Reputation and Reliability